guru963/deepthought/internship/README.md

-# Figma Website Clone with Additional Features
+# Figma Website Clone with Additional Features Given by your company

-This project is a clone of the Figma website, enhanced with additional features inspired by a provided website link.
+This project is a clone of the Figma website that is provided for me in this internship process, enhanced with additional features inspired by a provided website link.
 The goal of this project was to replicate the original design and functionality while adding unique touches to improve the user experience.

 ## Features